DeanDodds/milestoneProject3/testing.md

 # Bugs
 - cusine in catergories not displaying properly - fixed

 # known bugs
-- User admin check boxes not click able
-- edit form ingrendents and instructions does not display correctly
+- edit form ingrendents and instructions does not display correctly white space around them
+- search bar always returns to recipe page regardless of what page the user was on
+- scroll able tab bar does not display whole my recipe tab on small device it show up as ipe however this is still click able